 Optimize for Costs where it Makes Sense

 Some aspects of the library preparation process that do not need to be expensive.
 Automation consumables, especially pipette tips, can be a cost burden to the lab and can be scarcely available from vendors.
-New technologies enable tip-free dispensing and bead-based clean-ups to optimize for cost
+New technologies enable tip-free dispensing and bead-based clean-ups to optimize for cost per sample.

 The I.DOT non-contact dispenser reliably dispenses from 8 nL to 10s of uL

 enabling tip-free enzyme, buffer, and bead addition as part of a semi-automated or fully automated workflow.
 The G.PURE Bead-Based Clean-up Device allows for ethanol addition and removal in minutes with zero consumable usage.